stackbitsales/twin-cities-makeup-0e0bd/content/pages/blog/unforgettable-2.md

 title: Outstanding!
 date: '2021-09-21'
 excerpt: >-
-  Lisa and her team (Melanie and Poonoy) did an excellent job with on-site hair and makeup services for myself and my wedding party.
+  "Lisa and her team (Melanie and Poonoy) did an excellent job with on-site hair and makeup services for myself and my wedding party.
 I can honestly say that her airbrush bridal makeup was nothing short of amazing!
 Lisa is extraordinarily talented!